m311ow/m311ow.github.io/src/content/projects/green-bay-residence.md

 - Protection of indoor air quality during construction and use of ultra-low VOC materials
 - Large landscaped areas enhancing ecological and recreational value

-Salvis provided complete LEED certification services, including technical studies and environmental simulations.
+SALVIS provided complete LEED certification services, including technical studies and environmental simulations.

 This project demonstrates how sustainable residential design can successfully combine modern living, ecological responsibility, and community well-being in Trenčín.